damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

- Diversity is one of GitLab's core [values](https://about.gitlab.com/handbook/#values) and GitLab is dedicated to providing equal employment opportunities (EEO) to all team members and applicants for employment without regard to race, color, religion, sex, national origin, age, disability or genetics.
+ Diversity is one of GitLab's core [values](https://about.gitlab.com/handbook/#values) and GitLab is dedicated to providing equal employment opportunities (EEO) to all team members and applicants for employment without regard to race, color, religion, sex, national origin, age, disability, or genetics.
 One example of how put this into practice is through sponsorship of [diversity events](https://about.gitlab.com/2016/03/24/sponsorship-update/)

  GitLab complies with all applicable laws governing nondiscrimination in employment.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer,